reu/omniauth-steam/README.md

 # OmniAuth Steam

-This gem is an OmniAuth 1.0 strategy supporting the OpenID Steam API.
+This gem is an OmniAuth 1.0 strategy, supporting the OpenID Steam API.

 ## Usage